slavatrofimov/BI2AI-Hackathon/Student/03-CognitiveServices.md

     * Key phrases for all reviews with a sentiment below .5

 ## Hints
+* While Bike Reviews are stored in a blob, you have a URL with a Secure Access Signature that is sufficient to access the file anonymously (with no further authentication besides the URL).
+What data source connector in Power BI supports anonymous connections to data hosted on the Internet?
 *   Technically these cognitive services can be run in any order, because the language detection is not a required input.
 Does providing the language alter the results?